praz-11/security-lab-portfolio/02-endpoint-security-monitoring/README.md

 # Endpoint Security Monitoring and Incident Detection (Wazuh)

 ## Overview
-This project demonstrates a basic SOC workflow using Wazuh SIEM to monitor endpoint activity, detect suspicious behaviour, and investigate security events.
+This project uses Wazuh to monitor endpoint activity, detect suspicious behaviour, and investigate security events.

-A Linux endpoint was connected to a Wazuh server, and controlled actions were performed to simulate potential attack activity.
-The resulting alerts were analysed to identify patterns consistent with credential access attempts and persistence techniques.
+A Linux endpoint was connected to a Wazuh server, where authentication failures and account creation events were generated and analysed.
+The resulting alerts were reviewed to understand how individual events relate to potential credential access and persistence activity.

 ## Objectives
 - Deploy a SIEM environment using Wazuh
 - Connect an endpoint agent for log collection
 - Generate and detect security-relevant events
-- Analyse alerts using SOC-style investigation techniques
+- Analyse alerts and identify patterns across events
-- Map observed behaviour to MITRE ATT&CK framework
+- Map observed behaviour to the MITRE ATT&CK framework

 ## Lab Setup
 - **SIEM Platform:** Wazuh (Manager, Indexer, Dashboard)